-► A quick thorium summary: Increasing energy demand.
+► Wondering what is thorium?
+Start here with a quick thorium summary: Increasing energy demand.
 The Challenge of intermittent power sources.
 Thorium's relationship to heavy rare earths.
 The energy density & abundance of thorium.

 ► Kirk Sorensen on the challenges of solid uranium oxide fuel rods, and the benefits of dissolving nuclear fuel in molten salt instead.

 ► John Kutsch observes nuclear energy's stifled innovation.
 AP1000 has taken over 20 years from design to market.
 Computer technology compared to nuclear technology.

 ►Regression of humanity: Kirk Sorensen recalls watching Carl Sagan's COSMOS as a kid, and again with his own children.
 Library of Alexandria's destruction.
 Energy density of nuclear power as an abundant & non-polluting means of stabilizing human civilization.

 ► The basics of fission.
 Atomic structure.
 Proton, neutron & electron.
 Criticality in a nuclear reactor.